wjutrkker/streamlit/README.md

 # streamlit
-how to on using streamlit with python
+How to on using streamlit with python

+This tutorial uses Docker, but if you don't like docker you can run the python directly using the command in the Dockerfile

+docker build -t Dockerfile .
+docker run -it -network host